 Q1.
 Who is considered a “casual taxpayer” under GST law?

 Ans: A “casual taxpayer” refers to a person who occasionally makes a taxable supply of goods or services in a state where he does not have any fixed place of business.
-The supply should be made in the course or furtherance of business and the capacity of either principal or agent.
+The business must make the supply in the course or furtherance of its operations, either as the principal or agent.
+Furthermore, this requirement ensures that the supply is part of a commercial activity.

 Q2.
 Can a person with a fixed business place in one state obtain casual taxpayer registration in another?